Azure/azure-sdk-tools/tools/mock-service-host/doc/consume_with_go.md

 go get github.com/Azure/azure-sdk-for-go/sdk/azcore
 go get github.com/Azure/azure-sdk-for-go/sdk/azidentity
 ```
-> **_NOTE:_** If your are not familiar with the usage of Azure SDK for GO, you can refer to the [quickstart](https://github.com/Azure/azure-sdk-for-go/blob/main/documentation/new-version-quickstart.md).
+> **_NOTE:_** If your are not familiar with the usage of Azure SDK for GO, you can refer to the [quickstart](https://aka.ms/azsdk/go/mgmt).

-### Create fake credential for authorization
+### Create mock credential for authorization

-As mock server will accept all the request without authorization, you can create a fake credential for future use.
+As Mock Service Host will accept all the request without authorization, you can create a mock credential for future use.

 ```go
 import (